interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 The first flight intent should be successfully planned by the first flight planner.

 ### [Validate flight sharing test step](../validate_shared_operational_intent.md)

-### Validate flight creation test step

-TODO: uss_qualifier should verify that the flight actually planned is not too different from the flight request

 ## Plan priority flight test case